 Patient & family support

 Being diagnosed with a blood cancer or related blood condition can be overwhelming, and coming to terms with it can create many challenges.
 Our aim is to ease some of this burden.
-We aim to provide support where and when it is needed most.
-Our free and personalised services range from just having someone to talk to in our Support Services team, to disease-specific information and resources.

 How we help